mrlegowatch/GarageStorageSwift/Sources/GarageStorage/GarageStorage.docc/GettingStarted.md

 ```
 If for some specific reason you need to distinguish errors thrown from GarageStorage instead of Core Data, you can check the error's domain for `Garage.errorDomain`.

-## Working with Objective-C

-If you are initially using Garage Storage with a code base primarily in Objective-C, you may want to include the Objective-C compatible APIs.

-See details in <doc:WorkingWithObjectiveC>.

-## Migrating from Objective-C to Swift

-If you have been using Garage Storage with a mix of Objective-C and Swift code, you may want to migrate entirely to Swift.

-See details in <doc:MigratingToSwift>.

 ## Conclusion

 There's more that the Garage can do, including the ability to use your own `DataEncryptionDelegate` (which you can specify for encrypting your data), so poke around for more.
 Feature/Pull requests are always welcome.
 Have fun!